Arrangements for Children in Divorce or Separation

 - The time they will be spending time with each parent

-Make an agreement legally binding with a family lawyer
+Make an agreement for child care legally binding with a family lawyer

 Hiring a family lawyer will allow you to define this agreement.
 This does not necessarily have to be by Court Order.
 A child should never be used as a pawn and this will help to protect them from any further upset.
 Mediation will assist you in the agreement process, with the aim of avoiding complications or lengthy court battles.